DMzda/cann-tables/README.md

 	    python manage.py db upgrade

-- Run the scraper and the flask app:
+- Run the scraper, add a user and run the flask app:

 		python manage.py scrape
+		python manage.py add_user
 		python manage.py runserver

-- Run the `freeze` command to produce the .html files:

-		python manage.py freeze

 You can also run the following command to get an interactive shell with `app`, `db` and the `Team`,`League` and `User` models available: